What are red, blue, yellow etc? They are colours of visible light.

 Some minerals fluoresce very differently under more than one wavelength.
 For example some willemite from Puttapa in South Australia glows bright green under SW and bright yellow under MW.

 Ordinary fluorescent ceiling lights work like this: Inside the tube SW UV is generated.
-The inside surface of the glass tube is covated with stuff (called phosphor) that the SW UV causes to fluoresce bright white or whatever colour the fluorescent light is.
+The inside surface of the glass tube is coated with stuff (called phosphor) that the SW UV causes to fluoresce bright white or whatever colour the fluorescent light is.
 That’s why they’re called fluorescent lights.